We'd love to have you access this content. It's in our members-only area, but you're in luck: becoming a member is easy and it's free.

-The old adage “Show, don’t tell!” is as true as ever.
+The old adage “Show, don’t tell your characters!” is as true as ever.
 It is one technique that will always improve your writing.
 I admit that there is some great writing that makes a precedent for “tell,” but as a rule, “show” is more effective.